McCollough effect

-Producing the effect
+Effect production

-The effect is inducted by looking at a test image similar to that below.
+The effect is inducted by looking at a test image such as that below.
 It contains oppositely-oriented gratings of lines, horizontal and vertical.
 Next, the subject stares alternately at two induction images similar to the ones directly beneath the top image.
 One image should show one orientation of grating (here horizontal) with a colored background (red) and the other should show the other orientation of grating (here vertical) with a different, preferably oppositely colored background (green).
 Each image should be gazed at by the subject for several seconds at a time, and the two images should be gazed at for a total of several minutes for the effect to become visible.
 The subject should stare approximately at the center of each image, allowing the eyes to move around a little.
 After several minutes, the subject should look back to the test image; the gratings should appear tinted by the opposite color to that of the induction gratings (i.e., horizontal should appear greenish and vertical pinkish).

-Properties of the effect
+Properties

 McCollough originally reported that these aftereffects may last for an hour or more.
-Jones and Holding (1975) found that with repeated testing of the effect, the effect itself diminishes; subjects inducted for 15 minutes and then tested several times over the course of a few days lost the effect within 5 days, but those inducted for the same time but not exposed to testing until 85 days later retained the effect.
+Jones and Holding (1975) found that with repeated testing of the effect, the effect itself diminishes; subjects inducted for 15 minutes and then tested several times over the course of a few days lost the effect within 5 days, but those inducted for the same time but not exposed to testing until 85 days (2.8 months) later retained the effect.

 The effect is different from colored afterimages, which appear superimposed on whatever is seen and which are quite brief.
 It depends on retinal orientation (tilting the head to the side by 45 degrees makes the colors in the above example disappear; tilting the head by 90 degrees makes the colors reappear such that the gravitationally vertical grating now looks green).
 Multiple effects can be stacked by inducting with multiple sets of grids.
 A set of horizontal and vertical induction grids and a separate set of opposing diagonal induction grids will produce two distinct afterimages when a black and white grid is held normally, and at 45 degrees.
 The number of different orientations that can be stacked is unknown.
 As well, inducing the effect with one eye leads to no effect being seen with the other eye.
 However, there is some evidence of binocular interactions.

 Any aftereffect requires a period of induction (or adaptation) with an induction stimulus (or, in the case of the McCollough effect, induction stimuli).
 It then requires a test stimulus on which the aftereffect can be seen.
 In the McCollough effect as described above, the induction stimuli are the red horizontal grating and the green vertical grating.
 A typical test stimulus might show adjacent patches of black-and-white vertical and horizontal gratings (as above).
 The McCollough-effect colors are less saturated than the induction colors.